moleculekid/DS_ITACADEMY/README.md

 - **Sprint 5.
 Introduction to Machine Learning:** The first concepts of machine learning were introduced along with one of the main data science packages with Python: scikit-learn.
 - **Sprint 6.
 Supervised learning algorithms: Regression:** The main regression algorithms, their presentation, and their evaluation were covered.
 - **Sprint 7.
 Supervised learning algorithms: Classification:** The main classification algorithms, their presentation, and how they were evaluated, were covered.
 - **Sprint 8.
-NON-supervised learning algorithms: Grouping:** The main grouping algorithms, their presentation, and how they were evaluated, were covered.
+Non-supervised learning algorithms: Grouping:** The main grouping algorithms, their presentation, and how they were evaluated, were covered.
 - **Sprint 9.
 Analysis of sentiment and texts:** Text mining was introduced and explored.
 - **Sprint 10.
 Web scraping and automation:** The main web scraping packages for Python were presented and utilized in various exercises.